pyepo.func.perturbed

 Bases:

-For AI-MLE, it works as black-box combinatorial solvers, in which constraints are known and fixed, but the cost vector need to be predicted from contextual data.
+For AI-MLE, it works as black-box combinatorial solvers, in which constraints are known and fixed, but the cost vector needs to be predicted from contextual data.

-The AI-MLE approximate gradient of optimizer smoothly.
-Thus, allows us to design an algorithm based on stochastic gradient descent.
+The AI-MLE approximates the gradient of the optimizer smoothly.
+Thus, it allows us to design an algorithm based on stochastic gradient descent.

 Reference: <https://ojs.aaai.org/index.php/AAAI/article/view/26103>